 When it comes to making a planned gift, donors have many options.
 Our Office of Planned Giving is ready to help you and your estate planning advisors understand these options, which range from simple will bequests to more in-depth gifts, such as annuities or charitable trusts.

-Please contact Teresa Hines, Director of Planned Giving, at firstname.lastname@example.org or 919-658-7720 to find out more about planned gifts and how you can leave a legacy at University of Mount Olive.
+Please contact Mrs. Teresa K. Hines, Vice President for Institutional Advancement, at firstname.lastname@example.org or 919-658-7720 to find out more about planned gifts and how you can leave a legacy at University of Mount Olive.

 A gift of cash is the easiest gift to make and provides the maximum deduction for donors.
 These gifts also deliver immediate benefits to the University.
 Gifts can be made to the University of Mount Olive by sending a check, or contributing online.